-Annual performance-based cash bonuses are awarded under the Company's Senior Executive Annual Bonus Plan and are designed to reward the current year performance of AFG.
+The named executive officers can earn annual performance-based cash bonuses that reward current year performance of AFG under the Company's Senior Executive Annual Bonus Plan.
 The Company believes that the overall performance of AFG is substantially related to the performance of its executives.
-If earned, cash bonuses are generally paid in the first quarter for the prior year's performance.
+If earned, the Company pays cash bonuses in the first quarter for the prior year's performance.